 It refers to luxury vinyl plank or luxury vinyl tile flooring.
 It is a semi-rigid vinyl product that can be clicked together or glued down.
 There are many shapes and styles available.

-A rigid cement or fiberboard siding product that has a painted or printed face, many colors, and styles.
+A rigid cement or fiberboard siding product that has a painted or printed face, many colours, and styles.
+We use composite siding when we’re working on an exterior renovation.

 Rough-in is the initial installation of services and usually refers to plumbing or electrical installations.